Sam-Max/rcmltb/README.md

      **Notes**: Must add **token.pickle** file directly to root for cloning to work.
 You can use /config command to add from bot.

    - LEECH
-        - `TG_SPLIT_SIZE`: Telegram upload limit in bytes, to automatically slice the file bigger that this size into small parts to upload to Telegram.
+        - `LEECH_SPLIT_SIZE`: Telegram upload limit in bytes, to automatically slice the file bigger that this size into small parts to upload to Telegram.
 Default is `2GB` for non premium account or `4GB` if your account is premium
         - `DUMP_CHAT`: Chat ID.
 Upload files to specific chat. `str`. **NOTE**: Only available for superGroup/channel.
 Add `-100` before channel/supergroup id.
         - `USER_SESSION_STRING`: Pyrogram session string for batch commands and to download/upload using your telegram account (needed for telegram premium upload).
 To generate string session use this command `python3 session_generator.py` on command line on your pc from repository folder. **NOTE**: when using string session, you have to use with supergroup not bot.
         - `AS_DOCUMENT`: Default type of Telegram file upload.
 Default is `False` mean as media. `Bool`